kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 date: 2026-02-12
 draft: false
 author: "Frederico Muñoz (SAS Institute)"
+description: "This is the fifth interview of a SIG Architecture Spotlight series that covers the different subprojects, and we will be covering [SIG..."
 ---
 _This is the fifth interview of a SIG Architecture Spotlight series that covers the different subprojects, and we will be covering [SIG Architecture: API Governance](https://github.com/kubernetes/community/blob/master/sig-architecture/README.md#architecture-and-api-governance-1)._